 EHS report

-MINUTES
+NOTES

-Minutes will be recorded at each committee meeting and distributed to all committee members.
-The committee will submit a copy of the minutes to the Dean’s office and Environmental Health and Safety.
+Notes will be taken at each committee meeting and distributed to all committee members.
+The committee will submit a copy of the notes to the Executive Director’s office, RBG Garden department directors, and Environmental Health and Safety.
 Notes will be retained for three years in the Safety Committee Meeting Notes folder in Box.
-The minutes will include all reports, evaluations and recommendations of the committee.
-The minutes will also identify representatives who attended and representatives who were absent.
+The Notes will include attendance status, all reports, evaluations and recommendations of the committee.

-VOTING QUORUM

-Fifty percent of voting representatives constitute a quorum; a majority vote of attending representatives is required to approve all safety-committee decisions.
-The committee will forward issues not resolved by majority vote to the Chair for resolution.

-EMPLOYEE AND STUDENT INVOLVEMENT
+EMPLOYEE INVOLVEMENT

-The committee will encourage employees and students and volunteers to identify workplace health and safety hazards.
-Students and employees can present concerns in writing or in person to a committee member.
-The committee shall address serious issues immediately and review all new concerns at the next regularly-scheduled meeting.
-The committee shall respond to all student/employee concerns in writing and include the response in the meeting minutes.
+The committee will encourage staff and volunteers to identify workplace health and safety hazards.
+Staff and volunteers can present concerns in writing or in person to a committee member and/or respective department director.
+The committee or respective department director shall address serious issues immediately.
+The committee will review all new concerns at the next regularly-scheduled meeting.
+The committee will respond to all concerns in writing and include the response in the meeting notes.